ehlesp/smallab-k8s-pve-guide/G045 - System update 04 ~ Updating K3s and deployed apps.md

 > **Remember to update the Prometheus metric exporters deployed as sidecar containers**\
 > In the Ghost, Forgejo and Monitoring stack platforms, apps like Valkey or the database servers are deployed with Prometheus exporters which need to keep their compatibility.
 Therefore, when you update the main component in a sidecar setup, do not forget to check if the associated Prometheus metrics exporter also has to be updated to keep compatibility.

 The key thing here is to update first the critical apps, while the rest can be done in any order.
-Also realize that, usually, the only thing you will have to do is just update the image's version number in the `kustomization.yaml` file in the Kustomize project of the app you are updating, unless the update breaks with previous versions in some way.
+Also realize that, usually, the only thing you have to do is just update the image's version number in the `kustomization.yaml` file in the Kustomize project of the app you are updating, unless the update breaks with previous versions in some way.

 ### Updating K3s